ironbar/arc25/docs/05_Solution_Summary.md

 https://www.kaggle.com/solution-write-up-documentation
 --->

+## Abstract

 ## Introduction

 TODO: very brief description of ARC, what is intelligence and why it is important.
 Ability is not intelligence.
 Requirements of a good intelligence test.
 Intelligence is all about adaptation to novelty.

 ## Vision

+**ARC will be solved first by deep-learning-guided program synthesis that searches program space and adapts at test time with test-time training via hindsight relabeling, in a tight search-and-learn loop.**

+### Three ways to arrive at that vision

 There are only two methods to adapt to novelty: search and learn.